-Food safety guidance: Industrial metal detectors play a critical role in helping manufacturers detect metal contamination, support HACCP plans, meet retailer codes of practice, and reduce recall risk.
+Food safety guidance: Metal detection systems play a critical role in helping food manufacturers identify metal contamination, support food safety plans, meet retailer codes of practice, and reduce recall risk.

-Industrial metal detectors play an important role in modern food production.
-Positioned correctly, specified properly, and tested routinely, they help manufacturers protect consumers, comply with food safety standards, meet retailer requirements, and reduce the risk of costly product recalls.
+Metal detection systems for food processing play an important role in modern food production.
+Positioned correctly, specified properly, and tested routinely, they help manufacturers protect consumers, meet customer requirements, support food safety controls, and reduce the risk of costly product recalls.

 For many food processors, metal detection is not simply an equipment purchase.
 It is part of a wider contamination control strategy that includes supplier management, good manufacturing practice, preventative maintenance, magnetic separation equipment, operator training, documentation, and corrective action procedures.

-When used correctly, an industrial metal detector gives food manufacturers a reliable method of identifying and rejecting products contaminated with ferrous, non-ferrous, or stainless steel metal.
+When used correctly, a food metal detector gives manufacturers a reliable method of identifying and rejecting products contaminated with ferrous, non-ferrous, or stainless steel metal.
 When used poorly, it can become little more than a compliance tick box, creating a false sense of security.

-This guide explains how industrial metal detectors work, what affects their performance, how to specify a system for retailer and audit requirements, and how to validate metal detection as part of a robust food safety program.
+This guide explains how metal detection systems work in food production, what affects their performance, how customer sensitivity requirements are set, where detectors should be installed, and how to validate metal detection as part of a robust food safety program.

 Contents

-- What Types of Metal Can They Detect?
+- What Types of Metal Can Food Metal Detectors Detect?

 - Metal Detection vs Magnetic Separation